 Using all three at once would more than quadruple your ability to come in closer and get a great magnification.

-This is my own least favorite.
+SCREW ON FILTERS.
 This is exactly what I did when I first played around with shooting close-ups as a pre-teenaged photographer.
-My father had screw-on filters.
+My father had purchased a set of 3 screw-on filters.

 They were fun to use, no doubt, but the image quality was pretty poor.
 They were great for me a beginner macro photographer, but my images were not very sharp.